-Students, parents and staff will receive information, training and reinforcement of requirements and practices related to strategies that will reduce the spread of any contagious disease including, but not limited to personal hygiene, social distancing, and the use of face coverings.
+Throughout the school year, students, parents and staff will received information, training and reinforcement of requirements and practices related to strategies that will to reduce the spread of any contagious disease including, but not limited to personal hygiene, social distancing, and the use of face coverings.

-Parents and students will receive training and support regarding the use of technology tools that are available or required for use in the District.
+Parents and students will received training and support regarding the use of technology tools that are available or required for use in the District.

-Employees will also receive training in the technology that is available to them including, but not limited to, the Google Apps for Education Suite, data security, flipped classroom, trauma informed schools and strategies to connect (or reconnect) with students.
+Employees will also received training in the technology that is available to them including, but not limited to, the Google Apps for Education Suite, data security, flipped classroom, trauma informed schools and strategies to connect (or reconnect) with students.